GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/vpc/external-interface-check.md

 ### Description

-This step checks firewall and routing rules exist to allow for connnectity to the external IP address.
+This step checks firewall and routing rules exist to allow for connectivity to the external IP address.
 It also runs and reports a connectivity test.